Center for American Progress: Washington Center for Equitable Growth

-The Washington Center for Equitable Growth, also known simply as "Equitable Growth", is a research and grantmaking organization founded in 2013 and "housed at the Center for American Progress".
+The Washington Center for Equitable Growth, also known simply as "Equitable Growth", is a grantmaking and research organization founded in 2013 and "housed at the Center for American Progress".
 Equitable Growth funds academic research in economics and other social sciences, with a particular interest in government's role in the distribution of economic growth and the role of public perceptions of fairness in shaping government policy.

-Science Progress

-Science Progress was an internet publication about progressive science and technology policy.
-Science Progress was a project of the Center for American Progress.
-Its mission was "to improve the understanding of science among policymakers and other thought leaders and to develop exciting, progressive ideas about innovation in science and technology for the United States in the 21st Century."
-It began publication on 4 October 2007, the fiftieth anniversary of the launch of Sputnik 1.
-Content on the web site included news, in-depth essays, and text- and audio-based interviews.
-The Science Progress staff included Editor-In-Chief Jonathan D. Moreno.

 Disability Justice Initiative

 In July 2018, the Center for American Progress recruited former Obama staffer and National Council on Disability executive director Rebecca Cokley to lead its new project focused on disability rights advocacy.
 Senator Tammy Duckworth spoke at the first event announcing creation of the new project, which is housed within CAP's Poverty to Prosperity Program.
 The Disability Justice Initiative became the first such project at a mainstream public policy advocacy organization not already focused on disability.